(END of the COLD WAR and the SOVIET UNION – continued)

 In early July, Gorbachev pledged that the Poles and Hungarians were free to determine their own future.
 Gorbachev believed that Communist leaders in the Warsaw Pact countries should try hanging onto power by being good Communists, that is, by winning the support of the masses.
 It may also be that Gorbachev believed that the Warsaw Pact countries were not worth hanging onto, that they were costing the Soviet Union more money than value being received in return.

-The Hungarian Communist Party changed its name to the Socialist Party, to bridge a gap between doctrinaire Marxists and European Social Democrats.
+The Hungarian Communist Party changed its name to the Socialist Party, to bridge a gap between doctrinaire Marxist revolutionaries and European Social Democrats.
 Hungary declared itself a republic, and Hungarians were free to travel abroad without the special permission that had been previously required.
 President Bush (the elder), who had been visiting Poland and celebrating developments there, also visited Hungary, and he promised the Hungarians economic help.
-And a U.S. company, General Electric, bought into lightbulb manufacturing in Hungary – the largest western investment in Hungary since World War II.
+And a US company, General Electric, bought into light bulb manufacturing in Hungary.

 Advances in freedom in Poland and Hungary were encouraging people in neighboring Czechoslovakia.
-On August 21, the twenty-first anniversary of Soviet tanks rolling into that city, people in Prague demonstrated.
+On August 21, the twenty-first anniversary of Soviet tanks rolling into Prague, people in that city demonstrated.
 The former Communist leader, Alexander Dubcek, who in 1968 had led what was called the Prague Spring, spoke encouraging words to the crowd.

 East Germans had been free to travel within the Warsaw bloc.
 That is where many of them went for their annual vacation.
 And with freedom of travel within Hungary, some from East Germany were fleeing across the Hungarian border into Austria – the slow-thinking East German regime having failed to block travel to Hungary.
 Many Germans wanting to flee to West Germany crowded into the West German embassies in Prague and Hungary, demanding entry to West Germany.
 The flight of Germans from Hungary into Austria increased to the thousands, and the Communist regime in East Germany panicked as its economy became threatened by the loss of educated and talented young people.

-In mid-October 1989, mounting dissent in East Germany was followed by the Politburo there replacing Eric Honneker, hoping this would quiet dissent.
-But Honneker was replaced with another hardliner, and the dissent continued.
+In mid-October 1989, rising dissent in East Germany was followed by the Politburo there replacing Eric Honneker, but Honneker was replaced with another hardliner, and the dissent continued.
 On October 25, Gorbachev announced that the Warsaw Pact nations "were doing it their way," described by some as the Sinatra Doctrine – as opposed to the Brezhnev Doctrine.
-Under pressure from a more rebellious public, the East German regime tried appeasing public opinion.
-To reduce the "contradiction" between the Party line and public perceptions, the Party admitted publicly that its regime was not popular.
+The East German regime wanted to appease public opinion, and to reduce the "contradiction" between the Party line and public perceptions the Party admitted publicly that its regime was not popular.

-On November 9, 1989, the Communist regime in East Germany went further in appeasing public opinion by announcing liberalized travel regulations.
+On 9 November 1989 the regime in East Germany went further in appeasing public opinion.
+It announced liberalized travel regulations.
 Inept in its communications, the regime led people in East Berlin to believe that this meant they could journey freely into West Berlin.
 A hoard of people massed at border crossing points, overwhelming the guards, who let the joyous crowds pass.
 The happy East Germans flocked to West German stores to make purchases and they rejoiced with West Berliners.